 - The potential for remote work: Some employees may want to take vacation for 10 days but work remotely for a few hours as well.
 A company with an open vacation policy may also want to address whether employees have the flexibility to decide where and how they work.

-- Defining it in the employment contracts: You need to ensure the employment contracts include a minimum amount of holiday entitlement (not less than the statutory minimum annual leave entitlement) and additional wording to deal with any additional discretionary leave under the “unlimited leave” policy is recommended.
-Simply referring to leave entitlement as “unlimited” in employees’ contracts risks falling foul of employment legislation.
+- Defining it in the employment contracts: Ensure the employment contracts include a minimum amount of holiday entitlement (not less than the statutory minimum annual leave entitlement), and additional wording to deal with any additional discretionary leave under the “unlimited leave” policy is recommended.
+Simply referring to leave entitlement as “unlimited” in employee contracts risks falling foul of employment legislation.

-Smoothly transition to unlimited leave with the help of Papaya Global
+Smoothly transition to unlimited leave with Papaya Global

-An unlimited annual leave policy can be a powerful recruitment tool: 50% of workers in the U.S. would prefer access to unlimited PTO to earn a higher salary, according to a Harris poll survey for Fortune.
+An unlimited annual leave policy can be a powerful recruitment tool: 50% of workers in the US would prefer access to unlimited PTO over earning a higher salary, according to a Harris poll survey for Fortune.